New Member Frequently Asked Questions

 Who are the Fayetteville Band Boosters?

 The Fayetteville Band Booster Club is a nonprofit organization whose purpose is to help promote instrumental music in the Fayetteville school system and to help ensure that the instrumental music department maintains the highest possible degree of efficiency.
-Membership is open to any band member, alumni, parent, or other person interested in the progress and development of the Fayetteville Band program.
+Membership is open and free to any band member, alumni, parent, or other person interested in the progress and development of the Fayetteville Band program.

 What role do the Band Boosters play in the FHS band program?